Tips for Applying a Urostomy Bag Solo

 vulcanBMk2

-Oh dear, after hearing your problems, I feel a bit of a fraud!
-It takes me about 1 minute to change my bag.
-I get my kit ready in the bathroom: a disposable doggy bag, 3 sheets of paper kitchen towel, and a new bag.
-Having already drained the old bag down the toilet, I put the bung in the drain tube of the new one (I use a Welland one-piece, don't like bags with hard plastic taps).
-I then lift up my shirt, drop my pants, and pop the new bag under my arm to warm up.
-Then I peel the old bag off and pop it in the bag which I have hanging on the basin tap.
-I damp down a piece of kitchen towel, gently wipe the stoma and surrounding tummy.
-I then wipe with a clean sheet of dry towel and take the new bag from under my arm.
-At this point, I place my 3rd sheet of kitchen towel right over the stoma and surrounding tummy to absorb any moisture and catch any urine dribble that may spurt out.
-Off with the new bag wafer backing paper and remove the sheet of towel.
-I then bend the bag over slightly, starting at the bottom, smooth the bag upwards, and press it firmly to my tummy.
-Job done - no problems!
-I don't use paste, wipes, fillers, or reinforcing flanges.
+Oh Dear after hearing your probs I feel a bit of a fraud!!--It takes me about 1 min to change my bag.
+I get my kit ready in the bathroom, disposable doggy bag, 3 sheets of paper kitchen towel & a new bag.
+Having allready drained the old bag down the toilet , I put the bung in the drain tube of the new one ( I use a Welland one piece & dont like bags with hard plastic taps).
+I then lift up my shirt & drop my pants & pop the new bag under my arm to warm up.Then I peel the old bag off & pop it in the bag whitch I have hanging on the basin tap.
+I damp down a piece of kitchen towel & gently wipe stoma & surrounding tummy.
+I then wipe with clean sheet of dry towel & take the new bag from under my arm , at this point I place my 3rd sheet of kitchen towel right over the stoma & surrounding tummy, to absorb any moisture & catch any urine dribble that may spurt out at that point.Off with new bag wafer backing paper & remove sheet of towel.
+I then bend the bag over slightly & starting at the bottom smooth the bag upwards & press it firmly to my tummy.
+Job done -No probs !!.
+I dont use paste , wipes , fillers or reinforcing flanges.

-I change my bag about once every 48 hours and am not really bothered if it's morning, noon, or evening.
-I shower 2 or 3 times a week and am not bothered if I shower with the bag on or off.
-I shave my tummy hair once a week to aid adhesion.
-I also change my night drain bag once a week.
-After draining, I squirt down a small amount of Zoflora diluted floral disinfectant to keep it sweet.
+I change my bag about once every 48 hrs & am not really bothered if its morning , noon or evening.
+I shower 2 or 3 times a week & am not bothered if I shower bag on or bag off.I shave my tummy hair once a week to aid adhesion .I also change my night drain bag once a week & after draining I squirt down a small amount of Zoflora diluted floral disinfectant to keep it sweet.

-I'm sorry you are having problems, but I found that having a set routine helps.
-I think I have it down to a fine art.
+I'm sorry you are having problems , but I found that having a set routine helps & I think I have it down to a fine art.

 lampelady

 Oh dear, I would hate to change my bag and wafer every 48 hours.
 I don't think I would have any skin left.
 When I was released from the hospital, they told me I should shoot for 5 days.
-In the beginning, before I experimented with different kinds of wafer adhesive seals, I was having a leak failure in 2, 3, or 4 days, never knowing when I would suddenly be wet, at the dinner table, in bed.
+In the beginning, before I experimented with different kinds of wafer adhesive seals, I was having a leak failure in 2, 3, or 4 days, never knowing when I would suddenly be wet, at the dinner table, in the bed.
 Now I never have a leak and I change every 5 days, unless I'm going swimming or hot tubbing, or I sweat it off, then I might change in 48 hours.
 I'm glad your change is easy though.
 I laughed when I read you warm it up under your arm.
 I use a moldable adhesive and it has a 1/2 inch hole that I stretch out to 3/4 inch.
 I don't allow for any gap.
-The adhesive is pliable and my fingers are small enough that I can get them between the stoma and the ring that the bag attaches to, so I press all the way around to get a good seal.
+The adhesive is plyable and my fingers are small enough that I can get them between the stoma and the ring that the bag attaches to, so I press all the way around to get a good seal.
 Anyway, it stays stuck until I decide to take it off, that's the main thing.

 Lin